ABsjourney/Customer-Churn-Analysis/README.md

 ![Dashboard Preview](Dashboard_Preview.png)

 ---
 *Honestly I’m pretty proud of this being my first project.
-If you have thoughts , or tips on how to refine my DAX logic or the overall dashboard look, I’d really like to hear it!*
+If you have thoughts , or tips on how to refine my DAX logic or the overall dashboard look, I’d really like to hear it.
-👍 The output content is human-written.